STUDENT LIFE OFFICE

 Anita, a Danville native, joined the Student Life staff in 2001.
 She comes to Centre from a local manufacturing facility where she was a Human Resources Assistant for 16 years.
 One of her major responsibilities in the Student Life Office is the publication of the student handbook which is given to each student.
 She also publishes the yearly Centre College Directory.

 Kendrick joined the Student Life staff in August of 2011.
-He oversees the Student Activities Council, Student Government Association, and numerous registered student clubs and organizations.
-Kendrick also supervises the Campus Center student staff along with coordinating the Campus Center facility.
+He oversees non-academic student conduct, advises the Student Government Association, and numerous registered student clubs and organizations, and he supervises the areas of Campus Activities, Community Service, and Residence Life.
 Kendrick earned his bachelor’s degree in Communications from Bellarmine University in Louisville and his master’s degree in Higher Education and Student Affairs from the University of South Carolina.
 Kendrick is originally from Liberty, Ky.

 Randy was promoted to the position of Vice President and Dean of Student Life in 2000 after serving since 1993 as Director of Residence Life and Counseling and Associate Dean of Student Life.
 As Vice President and Dean of Student Life, Randy continues to have an “open door” policy, which invites all students to call upon him for advice or direction here at Centre College.
 His philosophy for the Student Life Office is that each student deserves to have the best “outside the classroom” experience along with the best education while at Centre College.
 Randy earned a bachelor’s degree from Berea College and a master’s in Higher Education Administration from the University of Kentucky.